MrPotato-00/mrpotato-00.github.io/index.md

 Hi, I'm Dipankar Dutta, a student currently pursuing undergrad studies in Information Technology.
 I have a keen interest in Artificial Intelligence and Machine Learning.

 My expertise revolve around Classical Machine Learning and Deep Learning.
-I learn by implementing the ideas from scratch to know what goes under the hood as well as help strengthen my fundamental.
+I aspire to develop intelligent system that would be equivalent to what GPT is today.
+I learn by implementing the ideas from scratch to know what goes under the hood as well as help strengthen my fundamentals.
+I also have some understanding of MLOps workflows and tools.

 ## Skills